 Planning to visit Winona?
 Here’s a list of the top things to do in Winona that guarantees a memorable vacation for you, your family, or your friends.

 Winona is a charming old town located in southeastern Minnesota near the border with Wisconsin.
-Winona offers you limitless opportunities to have fun whether you are alone or with your family and friends.
+The town offers you limitless opportunities to have fun whether you are alone or with your family and friends.

-It may be a small town with just over 1,056, as of the 2010 census, but there’re a lot of things to do in Winona than you can imagine.
+It may be a small town with just over 1,056 but there’re a lot of things to do in Winona than you can imagine.

 From its picturesque bluffs to its mighty rivers and beautiful and varied cultural places, Winona has that perfect blend of indoor and outdoor fun mixed with that old Midwestern charm.

-Here we’ve picked 9 of the best things to do in Winona, Minnesota.
+Here we’ve picked the best things to do in Winona, Minnesota.

 Table of Contents